burger menu

 In the wild, their biggest threats are predators like eagles and baboons.
 Their best defense?
 Lots of friends!

-Check out our Flamingo Collection
+Check out our tourmaline treasures here

 Flamingos are highly social birds.
 Flocks numbering in the hundreds may be seen in long, curving flight formations and in wading groups along the shore.